-The treatments doctors use for eye cancer are surgery, radiotherapy and chemotherapy.
+The main treatments for eye cancer are surgery, radiotherapy and chemotherapy.
 But you may have other treatments that your eye specialist will discuss with you.
 Your treatment will depend on:

 - the type of eye cancer you have and where it is in the eye

-- the size of your tumour and how far it has grown or spread (the stage)
+- the size of your cancer and how far it has grown or spread (the stage)

 - your general health and level of fitness

-As with many types of cancer, the earlier your cancer is diagnosed, the easier it is to get it under control and possibly cure it.
-When planning your treatment, your doctors will try their hardest to save as much of your sight as they can.
+As with many types of cancer, the earlier your cancer is diagnosed, the easier it is to treat and possibly cure it.
+When planning your treatment your doctors will try their hardest to save as much of your sight as they can.

-Treatment for eye melanoma is surgery or radiotherapy, or both.
+Treatment for eye melanoma is usually surgery or radiotherapy, or both.

 Whether you have surgery or radiotherapy depends on: